NREL/disco/docs/source/analysis-workflows/impact-analysis.rst

 Impact Analysis
 ===============
 This section shows how to perform customized analysis with time-series simulations on a set of input models.
+Note that you could generally substitute "snapshot" for "time-series" for that type of simulation.

 Other sections of this documentation describe workflows that rely on DISCO/PyDSS to collect specific metrics from each simulation.
 For example, the dynamic hosting capacity analysis workflow